iTahseen/guestbook/SECURITY.md

 ## Contact Information

-For any questions regarding this security policy or to report a vulnerability, please contact us at [isherezahin@gmail.com].
+For any questions regarding this security policy or to report a vulnerability, please contact us at [isherezahin@gmail.com,itxtahseen@gmail.com].

-Thank you for helping us keep [isherezahin.me] secure!
+Thank you for helping us keep [isherezahin.me, itxtahseen@gmail.com] secure!